HtheChemist/BitBurnerCentralManager/README.md

 - The Conductors: These are instance of a hack, they manage the start, steps and end of a hack.
 - The Scripts: These are the basic hack/grow/weaken part.
 They are run with a calculated (almost) optimal amount of threads.

-The managers are run on home, and require 24.20 GiB on home to fully run less if some options are disabled, they will spawn one Conductor per target.
+The managers are run on home, and require 24.20 GiB on home or a managing to fully run or 14.45 GiB if ServerManager is ignored.
+They will spawn one Conductor per target found.
 The Conductors can be run on home or another server, each instance require around 4 GiB or ram.
 Each Conductor will then spawn multiple grow/weaken/hack scripts on multiple host with different amount of threads.
+The Hacking and Managing server can be edited in the config file.

 Here are more details about each script: